ZA

 - Compensation Fund (COIDA): if death was work-related.

-- Road Accident Fund (RAF): loss-of-support / funeral expenses for road-accident deaths.
+- Road Accident Fund (RAF): loss-of-support or funeral-expenses lanes for qualifying road-accident deaths.

-- Public-sector (where relevant): example: GEPF benefits for government employees/pensioners.
+- Public-sector (where relevant): example: GEPF benefits for qualifying government employees or pensioners.

-- Retirement fund death benefits: paid by the fund/administrator and typically separate from the estate.
+- Retirement fund death benefits: paid by the fund or administrator and typically separate from the estate.

-- Employer lanes: death-in-service / group life + workplace payouts.
+- Employer lanes: death-in-service or group life plus workplace payouts.

-- Banks & insurance: stop leakages, map accounts/loans, open claims with references.
+- Banks & insurance: stop leakages, map accounts or loans, open claims with references.

-- Unclaimed benefits: FSCA search if you suspect something exists but can’t find the administrator.
+- Unclaimed benefits: search if you suspect something exists but can’t find the administrator.

 Scope boundary (no leaks)